 This course is offered in the summer.
 Students in this program have an opportunity to work either part-time (0.5 Credit potential) or full-time (1 Credit potential) as a paid summer employee in a TriHealth hospital or facility while earning high school credit.
 In addition to successful completion of employment requirements, students also must complete all written work and reflections as part of this course.
 Failure to comply with program standards may result in termination from the program without credit.
 Space is generally limited to approximately 20-25 students per summer with priority given to returning students and upperclassmen.
-Prior permission and approval must be given by the Director of Student Life and a student's parent or guardian.
-Participating students must be 15 years or older by June 1, be in good academic standing with good attendance and conduct and have a demonstrated desire to pursue a career in the Healthcare field.
+Prior permission and approval must be given by the principal and a student's parent or guardian.
+Participating students must be in good academic standing with good attendance and conduct and have a demonstrated desire to pursue a career in the health care field.
 This course is a pass/fail course not included in GPA calculations.